Workers inside Nestle's Maggi factory

 That said, while the entire FMCG market has suffered from subdued sales growth in rural areas, Nestlé’s historically urban-focused strategy may have turned out to be a blessing in disguise.
 As the company’s exposure to the hinterlands continue to be lower than the industry average, the pressure of poor demand, too, was felt less.
 As per Nielsen’s analysis, while the rural market contributes 36 per cent towards FMCG sales, it contributed 60 per cent towards the overall growth slowdown.

 Shedding the tag of being a slow mover, in the past three years Nestle has followed an aggressive launch strategy.
 Take its move into the breakfast category.
-Last month, to expand its portfolio in the fast growing breakfast cereals market, Nestle extended its brand Maggi with Indian dishes such as poha and upma.
+Last month, to expand its portfolio in the fast growing breakfast cereals market, Nestle extended its brand Maggi with Indian dishes such as upma.
 As per Euromonitor’s estimates, the packaged breakfast foods market is growing at over 20 per cent CAGR.

 Overall, it has introduced over four dozen new products, besides extending its stronger brands like Maggi, Munch, Nescafe and relaunching brands such as Milo and Nescafe Gold.
 During 2019, the firm has gained market share in infant cereals (represented by Cerelac), instant noodles and pasta (Maggi), white chocolate (Milkybar), wafers (Kitkat) and instant coffee (Nescafe).